zhou-pz/PIsomap/README.md

 particular, the SPDZ2k sacrifice does not work for bits, so we replace it by cut-and-choose according to [Furukawa et al.](https://eprint.iacr.org/2016/944)
+Tinier on the other hand denotes the protocol by [Frederiksen et al.](https://eprint.iacr.org/2015/901) also using the cut-and-choose sacrifice by Furukawa et al.

 The virtual machines for LowGear and HighGear run a key generation similar to the one by [Rotaru et